Chelsea Piers History 101

 Start of construction was celebrated at Groundbreaking Ceremonies held at Chelsea Piers on July 12, 1994, attended by New York Governor Mario M. Cuomo, New York City Mayor Rudolph W. Giuliani, Manhattan Borough President Ruth W. Messinger, other political, sports and entertainment industry dignitaries, and over 1,200 invited guests.

 Beginning in August 1995, Chelsea Piers Sports and Entertainment Complex opened in stages.
-Situated on Piers 59 through 62, and in the connecting head house, the Complex features: the Golf Club, the Sports Center health club, Sky Rink, the Field House, MarineMax Maritime Center, Bowlmor, the Pier Sixty, Lighthouse and Current event centers and much more.
+Situated on Piers 59 through 62, and in the connecting head house, the Complex features: the Golf Club, Chelsea Piers Fitness, Sky Rink, the Field House, MarineMax Maritime Center, Bowlmor, the Pier Sixty, Lighthouse and Current event centers and much more.

 This $100 million, privately-financed project has transformed the historic, but long-neglected, Chelsea Piers into a major center for public recreation and waterfront access.